-However, not long after “The Electric Executioner” saw print, Lovecraft made a curious reference:
+Not long after “The Electric Executioner” saw print, H. P. Lovecraft made a curious reference:

 None of our firm has had very good success in placing clients’ manuscripts—though I did accidentally land Yig, and three tales of Old Dolph’s—but I am convinced that failures on the part of different members have been for almost opposite reasons.